R0uter/gfw_domain_whitelist/README.md

     Different port or ip, and do not lose the comma!

-As you see, `wall_proxy` is an array, you can add most ten proxy to load balance!
+As you see, `proxy` is an array, you can add most ten proxy to load balance!
 But three is good enough.

 There is one more thing you should know, load balance is domain-based load balance, so it would not accelorate video or download something.
 Also notice: do not use this feature if your proxys not speed same.